ChristianMurphy/mycroft-skill-uportal-demo/README.md

 ## Examples

+> My Mycroft

 * "What's due today?"
 * "What's for lunch?"

+## Coming Soon

+> Hey Mycroft

 * "What classes do I have today?"
+* "When is registration?"
+* "What bills are coming up?"
+  * Requires passphrase
+* "When is the next campus bus leaving?"
+* "What events are coming up?"
+* "What's the news?"

 ## Try it out with Docker